Ks89/BYAManager/README.md

 ##### Proxy
 In this section you can set a proxy to download files.
 Attention, you must use a server with port 8080.
-Also, you shuld check the speed of this server, because BYAManager requires a very large bandwidth to download files.
+Also, you should check the speed of this server, because BYAManager requires a very large bandwidth to download files.
 This is an advanced options, only for expert users.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/settings-proxy.png)